BN701/MultiArp/Doc/readmore.md

 **BN - Dec 16, 2017**

-This is basically the expanded 'readme' file.
+This is doc expands on the 'readme' file.
 What follows is a summary of where things are in the current implementation.

-## What is it?

-* ***Non-linear pattern sequencer*** with the focus on live exploration, improvisation and (sooner or later) performance.

-* A single instance of the app plays one polyphonic pattern at a time on one midi-channel. ***Ableton Link*** is used for synchronisation and timing between multiple instances of the sequencer and, of course, other apps on the current IP LAN segment that support Link.
-(Thankfully, you do not need to have Ableton Live running or even licensed for this to work.)

 ## Concepts

-* A ***pattern*** contains one or more step lists and/or real time lists.
+* A ***pattern*** contains one or more *step lists* and/or *real time lists*.
 There is no predetermined limit to the number of lists of either kind within a pattern.

 * A ***step list*** is a series of notes, chords or rests played out with regular timing.
 Step lists have no predetermined length.
 The timing of a step list is controlled by ...